Eli (2015 film): Soundtrack

-Release

-On 5 February 2015, Elis first look poster was revealed.
-The poster featured Vadivelu sporting a red coat and yellow scarf over a black shirt and checked black trousers.
-The first trailer was released on 14 May 2015, while a second trailer was released on 4 June 2015.
-The film was released on 19 June the same month.

-Critical reception
+Release and reception

-Eli received mixed reviews from critics.
+Eli was released on 19 June 2015.
 Baradwaj Rangan of The Hindu wrote, "There have been films...that have mined comedy from crime, but just about nothing works here.
 Eli is full of scenes that go on forever — and for no reason....Even Vadivelu is stranded — the gags he's in are shockingly weak."
 The Times of Indias M. Suganth gave the film 1.5 stars out of 5, describing it as "overlong, dull and largely unfunny" and adding, "Yuvaraj Dhayalan, seems to be after a spoof of spy movies but the filmmaking has no comic rhythm and the script, which rehashes elements from movies as varied as Ragasiya Police 115 and The Departed, is too slack that scenes just go on for ever".
 The New Indian Express wrote, "An insipid screenplay and flat narration ensures that it would be the most tedious and boring 154 minutes one could have spent in a theatre...the film is a test of patience".
-Behindwoods concluded, "Vadivelu tries hard but Eli doesn't evoke enough laughter."
 Sify called Eli an "unmitigated disaster" and "probably the worst movie he (Vadivelu) has ever done as a hero".

-Box office

-Eli grossed ₹ 9,34,054 in Chennai during its opening weekend.